shwetarkadam/letters/index.md

 Random Letters,ideas to myself about tech topics & knowledge base

-## Explaiining Why this Tech or study notes on practice repo readme pages.
+## Explaining Why this Tech or study notes on practice repo readme pages.
 *7 February ,2022,Monday @2:09 am*

 Today I went thru one of my senior Dev's GitHub profile (guilty as charged).And I found a interesting and useful habit.